 We’ve taken our productions around theatres, festivals and schools around the UK and overseas and continue to do so to this day.
 We also love collaborating with other companies and take commissions or offer consultancy for special events, film, media & TV.

 Join us and journey into a magical world of puppetry …

 Indigo Moon Theatre’s productions and educational work are inspired by both traditional and contemporary techniques.
 We aspire to making shows that allow the audience to enter another world and leave this one behind for the duration of the performance.
 We also seek any opportunities within our shows to appeal at different levels to different ages, and to communicate as well as entertain.

-Traditional puppets from around the world such as Indonesian Wayang Golek (rod puppets), Wayang Kulit (shadow puppets), translucent shadow puppets from South India and Rajasthani string puppets (kathputli) have all inspired our work and feature in our demonstration collection which we use in Workshops.
-The folk dance of Saraswati our dancing marionette also originates from Rajasthan, whereas the marionette of Alice which features in Alice & the White Rabbit uses European techniques.
+Traditional puppets from around the world such as Indonesian Wayang Golek (rod puppets), Wayang Kulit (shadow puppets), translucent shadow puppets from South India and Rajasthani string puppets (kathputli) have all inspired our work and feature in our demonstration collection which we use in our workshops.
+The folk dance of Saraswati, our dancing marionette (pictured above), also originates from Rajasthan, whereas the marionette of Alice which features in Alice & the White Rabbit uses European techniques.

 The Worm That Squirmed and The Lost Forest (pictured above) both mainly use traditional Wayang Golek, though we stage them in a non-traditional way combined with other media including shadows and our own original music.
 Our shows are adapted to suit family audiences with shorter attention spans than those who are used to watching puppet shows through the night in Indonesia!